jhonderson/plaid-to-aspirebudget/README.md

   'accountId2_XXXxxx': 'access-development-_YYYyyy'
 };
 ```

+The account ids are the ones you retrieved from Plaid using the `curl` command.

 Configure the mapping between account ids and the account names you use in your Google spreadsheet:
 ```javascript